AdobeDocs/id-service.en/help/home.md

 ---
 description: The Experience Cloud Identity Service provides a universal, persistent ID that identifies your visitors across all the solutions in the Experience Cloud.
 keywords: ID Service
-seo-description: The Adobe Experience Cloud Identity Service (ID service) provides a universal, persistent ID that identifies your visitors across all the solutions in the Experience Cloud.
-It can replace ID generation code for services such as Analytics, Audience Manager, Target, and other Experience Cloud solutions or features.
-seo-title: Experience Cloud Identity Service
 title: Experience Cloud Identity Service
-uuid: b68194b5-e549-4f6f-bfaf-7744926aeaac
 exl-id: fe1368db-06ca-4c79-b655-b7064e316d74
 ---
 # Adobe Experience Cloud Identity Service {#experience-cloud-id-service}